arinal/Z2IO/README.md

 import scala.concurrent.ExecutionContext.Implicits.global

 val io = for {
-  _ <- IO.pure(5)   // 5 is evaluated eagerly, don't use it for wrapping side effects
+  _ <- IO.pure(5)   // 5 is evaluated eagerly, don't use pure for wrapping side effects
   _ <- IO(throw new Exception("Boom")).handleError(_ => 5) // error is handled and IO with value 5 is returned
   _ <- IO(launch())           // launch() will be evaluated when IO.run is called.
 Executed on the same thread _ <- IO.async[Unit] { cb => // launchAsync() returns Future, IO.async can be used to wrap async operation